avishek-sen-gupta/cobol-rekt/README.md

 - Since the task requires a graph slice, the ```BuildTranspilerFlowgraphTask``` and the ```GraphSliceTask``` tasks should be run before this.

-### Control Flowgraph Restructuring to eliminate GO TO's
+### Control Flowgraph / AST Restructuring to eliminate GO TO's

+Experiment based on one of the following:
-This is based on the paper [No More Gotos: Decompilation Using Pattern-Independent Control-Flow Structuring and Semantics-Preserving Transformations](https://www.ndss-symposium.org/wp-content/uploads/2017/09/11_4_2.pdf).
+- Control Flowgraph Restructuring based on [No More Gotos: Decompilation Using Pattern-Independent Control-Flow Structuring and Semantics-Preserving Transformations](https://www.ndss-symposium.org/wp-content/uploads/2017/09/11_4_2.pdf)
+- AST Restructuring based on [Taming Control Flow: A Structured Approach to Eliminating Goto Statements](https://www.cs.tufts.edu/comp/150FP/archive/laurie-hendren/taming.pdf)

 Several tasks are involved in this.